 Counseling Services provides counseling to students of the university community whose lives have been disrupted by criminal activities or other incidents that affect their progress at this university.
-Counseling Services can be reached at 928-523-2261, and students can access Jacks Care 24/7 (866-656-9983) to be connected with professional mental healthcare providers at no cost.
+Counseling Services can be reached at 928-523-2261, and students may access Jacks Care 24/7 (866-656-9983) to be connected with professional mental healthcare providers at no cost.

 Victim Witness Services for Northern Arizona is a nonprofit organization of staff and volunteer advocates who work as a team with agencies, individuals, and law enforcement personnel to provide immediate community intervention, social services, and referral resources.
 They continue to support victims and their families who are involved in the criminal justice process by offering victim compensation, victim advocacy, and community education.
 Victims who opt not to report nor participate in the criminal justice system are also welcome to participate in services like case management, crisis counseling and support groups.
 Victim Witness Services provides information, referrals and crisis response 24 hours a day, 7 days a week, including holidays.
+928-856-7676

-928-856-7676 for help and to explore their options after an assault.
+Northern Arizona Care and Services After Assault (NACASA) at North Country HealthCare is a safe place for adult and adolescent victims of sexual assault and domestic violence strangulation to go for help and to explore their options after an assault.
 Examinations are performed by Forensic Nurse Examiners who are specially trained to provide care immediately following an assault.
 NACASA's crisis line is available 24 hours a day at 928-527-1900 or 877-634-2723.
 Their services may also be coordinated through local law enforcement.